-Performance outcomes Acceptable outcomes Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy .
+Performance outcomes Acceptable outcomes renormance outcomes associated with a natural wetland.
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy .
 Watercourses PO3 Maintain the current extent of vegetation associated with any watercourse to protect: (1) bank stability by protecting against bank erosion (2) water quality by filtering sediments, nutrients and other pollutants (3) aquatic habitat (4) terrestrial habitat.
-AO3.1 Clearing does not occur: in any watercourse, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse.
-OR AO3.2 Clearing only occurs within any watercourse or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse where: the clearing does not occur within 5 metres of the defining bank, or the widths stipulated by Table 1 is not exceeded.
+AO3.1 Clearing does not occur: (1) in any watercourse, or (2) within the relevant distance stipulated by Table 2 of the defining bank of any watercourse.
+OR AO3.2 Clearing only occurs within any watercourse or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse where: (1) the clearing does not occur within 5 metres of the defining bank, or (2) the widths stipulated by Table 1 is not exceeded.
 OR AO3.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for any significant residual impact from clearing of vegetation associated with any watercourse.
-Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy .
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.
 Connectivity (public safety and relevant infrastru cture) PO4 In consideration of vegetation on the subject lot(s) and in the landscape adjacent to the subject lot(s), vegetation is retained that: (1) is of sufficient size and configured in a way that maintains ecosystem functioning (2) remains in the landscape despite threatening processes.
 AO4.1 Clearing occurs in accordance with Table 3.
 Connectivity (coordinated projects) PO5 In consideration of vegetation on the subject lot(s) and in the landscape adjacent to the subject lot(s), vegetation is retained that: (1) is of sufficient size and configured in a way that maintains ecosystem functioning (2) remains in the landscape despite threatening processes or where this is not reasonably possible, maintain the current extent of vegetation.
 AO5.1 Clearing occurs in accordance with Table 3.
 OR AO5.2 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for any significant residual impact from clearing of vegetation that forms a connectivity area.
-Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy.
-Soil erosion PO6 Clearing does not result in: (1) mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding (2) any associated loss of chemical, physical or biological fertility - including, but not limited to water holding capacity, soil structure, organic matter, soil biology, and nutrients AO6.1 Clearing is undertaken in accordance with a sediment and erosion control plan which avoids and minimises land degradation.
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.2 (Connectivity areas) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.
+Soil erosion P06 Clearing does not result in: (1) mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding (2) any associated loss of chemical, physical or biological fertility - including, but not AO6.1 Clearing is undertaken in accordance with a sediment and erosion control plan which avoids and minimises land degradation.
 OR AO6.2 The application is a development application where a local government is the assessment manager.